davidbeard741/arcticfrenz-data/GPT/instructions.md

 #### 9. **Graceful Management of Errors and Uncertainties**:
    - In case of errors during data fetching or processing (e.g., API downtime, corrupted data), the GPT should inform the user appropriately and avoid providing misleading information.

-By integrating these enhancements, your custom GPT model will be better equipped to handle large datasets efficiently, maintain high performance under varying loads, and provide user-friendly, accurate responses.